auth0/docs/articles/client-platforms/vanillajs/06-rules.md

 ## Summary

-In this guide we saw how to extend Auth0's default functionality by using rules.
+In this guide, we saw how to extend Auth0's default functionality by using rules.